 What is Self-Care?

 Self-care is an important component of a teacher’s mental health, but there are misconceptions about what it is.
 It’s common for educators to dismiss the self-care movement as “selfish” or “superficial.”
 But for teachers, self-care is so much more than breakfast in bed or treating yourself to a spa day.
 It’s about taking care of your health so that you’re prepared to be the best teacher you can be for yourself and your students.

 The definition of self-care is any action that you use to improve your health and well-being.
 According to the National Institute of Mental Illness (NAMI), there are six elements to self-care:

 Ideally, a healthy self-care strategy should include an activity that addresses each of these factors every day.
 That way, you can make sure that every element of your overall health and well-being is taken care of.
 Self-care activities can be small- to large-scale habits, with examples ranging from packing a healthy lunch to waking up early every day to do a mindfulness meditation before work.

 Some teachers may make the mistake of confusing self-care with self-indulgence.
 But unlike self-care, self-indulgent activities don’t have lasting benefits.
-While self-care helps promote long-term health, self-indulgent habits (like binge watching TV or eating too much junk food) substitutes solutions to problems with short-term fixes.
-Although teachers are right to avoid self-indulgence if possible, everyone not only deserves self-care but needs it to thrive.
+While self-care helps promote long-term health, self-indulgent habits (like marthon watching TV or eating junk food) substitutes solutions to problems with short-term fixes.
+Although teachers are right that self-indulgence will likely not improve their health, everyone not only deserves self-care but needs it to thrive.